chef-boneyard/chef-dk/POLICYFILE_README.md

 deploying a server's primary application) repository.
 * Store all of your Policyfiles in a single directory.
 This is likely to be the most common way to use Policyfiles with the monolithic cookbook repo workflow.
-There are still some details to be worked out for this case.

 ### Am I Going to be Forced to Use This?

-This change will be rolled out by adding new functionality to Chef Client, ChefDK, and Chef Server **alongside** the existing functionality.
+This is being rolled out by adding new functionality to Chef Client, ChefDK, and Chef Server **alongside** the existing functionality.
 There are no plans to remove or even deprecate the existing APIs.
 The plan is to get people to switch by offering an alternative with both more safety and more freedom than the current situation.

-That said, if adoption is large enough then eventually removing some functionality may be considered if it is no longer worth maintaining.
+That said, if adoption is large enough then eventually removing the server-side dependency solver will be considered.

 ### Does this Replace Berkshelf?